 - Roasted Chicken in Wine Mushroom Cream With Kalamata This recipe is packed full of delicious, flavorful ingredients like heavy cream, white wine chicken broth, garlic, and mushrooms.

 - Braised Greek Chicken Thighs Another chicken-based recipe, and yet more tasty ingredients.
 This recipe combines onions, garlic, kalamata olives, white wine, herbs and spices, and chicken thighs.

 - Marinated Cheese and Olives: The idea of marinating both cheese and olives together may seem unique, but it’s common in Mediterranean countries.
 And for a good reason – it’s delicious!
 This recipe features cheese and kalamata olives marinated in garlic, pepper, rosemary and herb dressing.

-Studies have shown how healthy olives are time and time again; they’re high in healthy fat, and packed full of antioxidants.
+Studies have shown how healthy olives are time and time again; they’re high in healthy fat, and packed full of polyphenols.

-Kalamata olives are one of the best varieties and to top it all off, they’re kind of tasty too.
+Kalamata olives are one of the best varieties and to top it all off, they are kind of tasty too.